judasgutenberg/Generic_Arduino_I2C_Slave/README.md

 To use this, set the I2C Address in the sketch appropriately and then refer to it in your Master code.
-To write digital values to the pins on the slave (once flashed with this software) from the master, put code on your Master something like this:
+To write digital values to the pins on the slave (once flashed with this software) from the master, put code on your Master doing something like this:

 <code>